akshay98322/akshay98322/README.md

-## I'm a Developer, Freelancer, Entrepreneur, and Student!!
+## I'm a full time employee, Developer, Freelancer and Student!!